-Stephanie Elsky received her Ph.D. in English from the University of Pennsylvania and joined the Rhodes faculty in Fall 2017.
+Stephanie Elsky received a Ph.D. in English from the University of Pennsylvania and joined the Rhodes faculty in Fall 2017.
 Her research and teaching focuses on the poetry, prose, and drama of the English Renaissance (c.1500-1700).
 She is particularly interested in law and literature; the history of political thought; gender and women’s writing; the origins of colonialism; the reception of the classical past; and the history of the material text.

 Prof. Elsky is currently completing a book manuscript entitled Time Out of Mind: Custom, Law, and the Constitution of English Renaissance Literature, which argues that the concept of custom, the basis of England’s common law, sparked a startling array of literary experiments in sixteenth-century England and Ireland, including genres such as utopian fictions, romances, and stage drama; imitations of classical meter; and the use of rhetorical figures.
 Custom ironically justified change in a period when innovation was considered suspect, and even insurrectionary.
 A key concept of legal and political thought thus shaped sixteenth-century literature, while this literature, in turn, transformed a legal-political concept into an evocative mytho-poetics.
 With this focus on the centrality of custom to Renaissance literary production, Time Out of Mind also questions the dominant understanding of the period as the birthplace of “historical consciousness.”